sara-huang-hart/driver-drowsiness-detection/README.md

 # ❕Project Importance
 Industries that are or could be impacted by a driver drowsiness detection system include car manufacturers, transportation services, and businesses that use heavy machinery.

+Why is a neural network model more useful than a simple model, like logistic regression, for this dataset?
+When detecting drowsiness, image data is more accurate than variable data and neural networks are better at image classification than simple models are.
+This is one of the reasons why the model accuracy on the neural network is better than the logistic regression accuracy.

+Who would benefit from a more accurate driver drowsiness detection model?